I'm an awesome little person.

 If you're still interested in getting in touch, it's best to email me.

-After merely a month, I've already redesigned our internal matching tool, initiated user research planning, upgraded the site to the latest version of Bootstrap, created an in-depth product assessment, and have raised the awesomeness level by at least 78% just by wearing brightly colored shirts every day.
+After merely a month, I'd already redesigned our internal matching tool, initiated user research, upgraded to the latest version of Bootstrap, created an in-depth product assessment, and raised the awesomeness level by at least 87% just by wearing brightly colored shirts every day.

-My official title is UI Designer, but that's not entirely descriptive of what I do.
-My first task every morning is an ongoing scavenger hunt to find decent coffee, and perhaps breakfast.
+My official title was UI Designer, but that wasn't entirely descriptive of what I did.
+My first task every morning was an ongoing scavenger hunt to find decent coffee, and perhaps breakfast.
 After checking my email, you could find me engaging in a variety of daily geekery, such as:

 Alas, a designer's work is never done.
-Thankfully there is a team of widely creative people with which I exchange bits of knowledge and continue to grow my repertoire as a contributor of the web.
+Thankfully there was a team of widely creative people with which I exchanged bits of knowledge and continued to grow my repertoire as a contributor of the web.

 For such a small person, I had very big tasks at Expensify.
 First things first, redesign the entire app.
 This lengthy process involved:

 Finally prettified on the outside, it was time to do the same with the codebase.
 So I put on my engineering hat, shoes, and belt buckle, and implemented a Javascrtipt MVC architecture from scratch.